ThisIsHH/DIVA_BlenderCameraTool/README.md

 # JSON Export/Conversion
 When you're ready to export your work, follow these steps:

-	1- Go to the 'Scripting' tab and run the script.
+	1- Go to the 'Scripting' tab, in *file_name = "Set your .a3da name here"* (line 11), change the name you want.
+For example: file_name = "CAMPV300_BASE" (Do not write the file extension) Run the script.
 	Your export is going to be in the same directory where the .blend file is located.

 	2- Use Korekonder's PD Tool for conversion: